wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 The previous posts covered bruteforcing and perturbing pixels in order to come up with new images that trick the externally husky prediction API to misclassify images.
 Half-way through the experiments we realized that rate limiting of the prediction endpoint was indeed making life a little difficult for an adversary.

-**An adversary with model access can be most efficient in coming up with perturbations.**
+**An adversary with model access very efficient in coming up with perturbations.**

 The goal of this post is to look for ways an adversary can gain access to a model.
 At a high level I'd say there are two ways to explore this:

-1. **Transfer Learning:** Attacker builds a seperate, but similar model offline.
+1. **Transfer Learning:** Attacker builds a seperate but similar model offline.
 The attacker uses that model to build adversary examples.
-This was pointed out in papers, like the fast gradient sign method paper we talked about in the last post.
+This was pointed out in papers, like the fast gradient sign method (FGSM) we talked about in the last post.
-2. **Stealing**: Performing queries with many images to build our own offline dataset for training.
-In the case of Husky AI (binary classifier with public images) this is super simple, and not worth exploring further.
+2. **Stealing**: Performing many queries to the model to build an offline dataset for training.
+In the case of Husky AI the system is a binary classifier.
+Stealing the model might take a lot of queries to the API endpoint which has rate limiting in place.
+They idea would be to download thousands of husky and non-husky images and then send them to the prediction API to get the label (and confidence) the model would produce.
-2. **Gaining access to the actual model file:** This is a typical goal for a red team operation.
+2. **Gaining access to the actual model file:** This is a goal for a red team operation.
 The idea is to look for models that are stored insecurely, or possibly actively compromising infrastructure to gain access to model files.

 Let's explore these two, with a focus on the first one, as that is machine learning specific.

 ## Transfer Learning

-For attacking Husky AI I thought it should easily be possible to take something like `ImageNet` which is a pre-trained model from millions of pictures and repurpose it so we can generate adversarial husky examples that will trick our real Husky AI model.
+For attacking Husky AI it should easily be possible to take something like `ImageNet` which is a pre-trained model from millions of pictures and repurpose it so we can generate adversarial husky examples that will trick our real Husky AI model.

+To do so I downloaded `ImageNet` and set it up to do classifications.

+The main challenge was how to

 ## Gaining access to an actual model file